top of page

 NICK STENGER

 I discovered running at the age of 25 to maintain good health and meet new friends.
 For me, longevity is the ultimate goal.
 I like to say anyone can train for a few months but imagine the possibilities if you keep showing up and stick with it longer!
-Running to me means It’s never too late.
+Running to me means it’s never too late.
 Running gives us all an opportunity to stay active, embrace community, and be competitive no matter where we are in life.
 I hope to help others see that.

 ANGELA SPIERENBURG